helium/HIP/0071-scaling-helium-transparently.md

 It is true that there are not many Hedera consensus nodes today, however you don’t need to run a consensus node to verify and persist the result of consensus.

-Hedera’s mirror nodes are open source transaction validators that can persist any or all of the transaction history, in fact Hedera not being a blockchain is a significant advantage here, every transaction reaches 100% finality in consensus meaning that in the context of a series of messages sent to the Hedera Consensus Service, anyone can operate a mirror node, persist just the messages related to the Helium topic(s) and optionally reward and usage token transactions and ignore the other 99.999% of the ledger data and transactions that are of no relevance to Helium, wh in y carry all that luggage if you don’t need to ?
+Hedera’s mirror nodes are open source transaction validators that can persist any or all of the transaction history, in fact Hedera not being a blockchain is a significant advantage here, every transaction reaches 100% finality in consensus meaning that in the context of a series of messages sent to the Hedera Consensus Service, anyone can operate a mirror node, persist just the messages related to the Helium topic(s) and optionally reward and usage token transactions and ignore the other 99.999% of the ledger data and transactions that are of no relevance to Helium, why carry all that luggage if you don’t need to?

 Hedera will soon release state proofs which will enable a periodic snapshot of any entity to be taken from the network (for example a topic and its running hash) such that the veracity of the state of the topic at the time of the state proof can be verified off ledger, forever.